cattapre/2020-september-isoseq/CLI/command-line-intro.md

 Absolute path: always starts with ”/”

-/share/workshop/msettles/cli
+/share/workshop/isoseq_workshop/hslyman

-the folder (or file) cli in the folder msettles in the folder workship in the folder share from root.
+the folder (or file) hslyman in the folder isoseq_workshop in the folder workshop in the folder share from root.

 Relative path: always relative to our current location.